Chart Color Schemes

 An assessment of population growth drivers in Evanston Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the population of Evanston Park is estimated at around 4,606 people.
-This figure reflects an increase of 378 individuals since the 2021 Census, which reported a population of 4,228 people in the suburb.
-The change is inferred from AreaSearch's estimation of the resident population at 4,552 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 24 validated new addresses since the Census date.
-This level of population results in a density ratio of 973 persons per square kilometer, which is relatively aligned with averages seen across locations assessed by AreaSearch.
-Evanston Park's growth rate of 8.9% since the 2021 census exceeded both the state average (7.1%) and the metropolitan area, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 87.0% of overall population gains during recent periods, primarily driving this growth.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Nov 2025, Evanston Park's population is estimated at around 4,881 people.
+This reflects an increase of 653 people since the 2021 Census, which reported a population of 4,228 people in the area.
+The change is inferred from AreaSearch's estimation of the resident population at 4,557 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 24 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,031 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Evanston Park's growth rate of 15.4% since the 2021 census exceeded both the state (8.7%) and metropolitan area growth rates, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 87.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population